ine-rmotr-projects/itp-u3-c2-football-dictionaries/README.md

 ## The Real Project

-After finishing the warm up section, you'll be ready to take over the real project.
+After finishing the warm up section, you'll be ready to take on the real project.
 This project is divided into 3 assignments, each one requires something different.
 But all these assignments will deal with the same initial data: **a list of players structured as a "list of lists"**.

-To put it in human: There's a big list that has players inside.
+Translation to human: There's a big list that has players inside.
 But each player is represented as a list, with each position in the list being a different piece of information for the player.

+Note: This project is very similar to the one we did organizing the invoice data on class 1 of this week!

 Example: